MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/command-line/index.md

 ---
 layout: tutorial
-title: Installing MobileFirst Server From Command Line
+title: Installing MobileFirst Server From Command Line tutorial
-breadcrumb_title: Command Line
-weight: 2
+weight: 10
 ---
 ## Overview
 Use the command line mode of IBM® Installation Manager and Ant tasks to install MobileFirst Server.